European Friends of Israel

 European Friends of Israel (EFI) was a Brussels-based organization of European parliamentarians whose stated mission is "forging a stronger political relationship and a deeper understanding between Europe and Israel."

 History

 Established in September 2006 by 300 MEPs and national MPs, European Friends of Israel aimed to bring together every national parliamentary friendship group with Israel from the EU 27 Member States, together with the friendship group with Israel within the European Parliament.
 EFI monitored all legislation that impacts Israel and supported many initiatives to help Israel exist within safe and secure borders.
 Its chairman was Marek Siwiec.

+The organization was closed at 2015.